5059d/releases/STOCK_ROM.md

 # Stock ROM for Alcatel 5059D

-This binary file is Copyright TCL and is owned by them.
-It's subject to Alcatel's terms of service.
+The binary file(s) below are Copyright TCL and are owned by them.
+They are subject to Alcatel's terms of service.

-Please consult Alcatel before using this file or any other prebuilt assets.
+Please consult Alcatel before using the file(s) below or any other prebuilt assets.

 ## 6J69HN91